 In the election of November 2, 2010, Patty Murray (b.
-1950) becomes the third senator in state history to win at least four terms in the United States Senate.
+1950) becomes the fourth senator in state history to win at least four terms in the United States Senate.
 All eight of Washington's U.S. Representatives running for re-election also win, while Republican Jaime Herrera Beutler (b.
 1978) takes the one open U.S. House seat.
 Voters approve two anti-tax initiatives and soundly reject a proposed state income tax on income above $200,000.
 An initiative to privatize workers compensation insurance fails, as do two proposals to privatize hard liquor sales (a liquor privatization measure will pass in 2011).
 The 2010 general election is the last one in which any voters -- about 29,000 in Pierce County -- vote at polling stations.
 In 2011, the state legislature will eliminate polling places and make Washington the second all-mail-voting state in the country.

 First elected in 1992, Democrat Patty Murray was a powerful three-term incumbent who used her Senate position to funnel federal funding to her home state.
 Nevertheless in 2010, a year in which Republicans were poised to make large gains nationwide, she faced a strong challenge from Republican former state senator Dino Rossi (b.
 1959), a veteran of two hard-fought statewide campaigns.
 Rossi nearly beat Chris Gregoire (b.
 1947) in the 2004 governor's race, losing by the tiny margin of 133 votes following multiple recounts and a court battle, then lost by a wider margin when he challenged Gregoire again in 2008.
 A third time was not the charm for Rossi -- Murray won with 52.4 percent of the vote to Rossi's 47.6 percent.